segunak/SegunAkinyemi.com/docs/_posts/2024-08-07-miscellaneous-tech-career-advice.md

   </div>
 </p>

-**Note:** Check out my companion post, [On the Nature of Artificial Intelligence in Tech Careers](https://segunakinyemi.com/blog/ai-in-tech-careers/), for advice that specifically hones in on the impact AI is having on the field.
+**Note:** Check out my companion post, [On the Nature of Artificial Intelligence in Tech Careers](https://segunakinyemi.com/blog/ai-in-tech-careers/), for advice specifically addressing AI's impact on the field.
 {: .notice--info}

 Greetings!
-This post is a collection of tech-related career advice that I hope to keep updated regularly.
-I've been asked many times by students and job seekers I work with about this sort of stuff, so I figured it'd be easier to write it down rather than regurgitate this information every time the topic arises.
-To be abundantly clear, in my writing here, I represent no one but myself.
-All opinions are my own.
+This post compiles my general purpose tech career advice.
+After fielding these questions repeatedly from students and job seekers, I decided documenting my insights would be more efficient than relying on repeating them verbally.
+To be clear: all opinions expressed here are solely my own.

 ## Software Engineering

-This section contains advice for those seeking jobs in the software engineering space, by which I mean any job where you expect to be writing code as a primary part of your duties.
-This kind of work spans several job titles, more on that below.
+This section covers advice for those pursuing software engineering careers—any role where coding is your primary responsibility.
+These positions span numerous job titles, as detailed below.

 <details markdown="1">
 <summary>Alternative Job Titles</summary>